HoNfigurator/HoNfigurator-Central/README.md

 <details>
 <summary>Docker</summary>

-0. Install docker-compose & docker
+1. Install docker-compose & docker
+   - `sudo apt install docker.io docker-compose`
-1. Copy the docker-compose.yml in any directory and execute docker-compose pull
+1. Copy the `docker-compose.yml` into any directory and execute `docker-compose pull`
-2. Copy the config.json.sample to that directory, rename it to config.json
+1. Copy the `config.json.sample` to that directory, rename it to `config.json`
-3. Edit config.json (minimum)
+1. Edit `config.json` (minimum)
     - Replace HON_USERNAME with your username
     - Replace HON_USERPASSWORD with your password
     - Replace DISCORD_USER_ID with your Discord User ID
-4. Optional: Adjust other values as you like
+1. Optional: Adjust other values as you like
-5. Start with docker-compose up -d
+1. Start with `docker-compose up -d`
 </details>

 > [!WARNING]